trishankatdatadog/hekate/README.md

-# hekate
-Guardian of software transparency
+# hekate: Guardian of software transparency

-The idea is that independent auditors can use serverless functions (e.g., Cloudflare Workers) and observability platforms (e.g., Datadog) to monitor software supply chains using metadata from NPM, Sigstore, and GitHub Actions.
+The idea is that independent auditors can use serverless functions (e.g., Cloudflare Workers) and observability platforms (e.g., Datadog) to monitor software supply chains by correlating metadata from tamper-evident logs (e.g., Sigstore), build platforms (e.g., GitHub Actions), and package repositories (e.g., NPM).